zudello/zudello-knowledge-base/Knowledge Base/user-management-and-security/user-groups.md

 - Visibility
 	- Visibility groups are used in conjunction with data permissions to determine what information users can see
 	- Visibility user groups should not have any permissions assigned
-	- For more information on data permissions, see [data-permissions](data-permissions.md)
+	- For more information on data permissions, see [Data permissions](data-permissions.md)
 - Approval
 	- Approval groups are used in conjunction with approval automations to route documents to the correct approver
 	- Approval user groups should not have any permissions